Spills, Leaks & Odors

 Hazardous materials: Spills, gas leaks, and odors - E.S.C.A.P.E.

 Exit the area -- Immediately after a hazardous chemical is spilled, you must exit the area.
-If the spill occurred in a laboratory and access to the fume hood is not blocked by the spill and/or hazardous vapors are not present in the area, then raise the sash on the fume hood to increase the airflow.
+If access is not blocked by the spilled material and hazardous vapors/fumes are not present in the area, you may do the following before you exit.

 • Building name